sailendrachettri/frontend-interview-questions-answer-for-freshers/README.md

    * .NET core is free and open-source but .NET framework is paid
    * .NET core Support multiple IDE but .NET framework supports only Visual Studio

+3. **What is the role of Program.cs file in ASP.NET Core**
+   * It contains the application startup code

+4. **What is Dependency Injection in ASP.NET core**
+   * It is software design pattern
+   * It allows use to develop loosely coupled application.

 ## HTML
 1. **What is HTML?**
    * HTML stands for HyperText Markup Language.